 Williams is a tiny city located in the state of Minnesota.
 With a population of 156 people and just one neighborhood, Williams is the 509th largest community in Minnesota.

-When you are in Williams, you'll notice that it is more blue-collar than most other communities in America.
-60.76% of Williams’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Williams is a blue-collar town, with 60.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Williams is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Williams who work in office and administrative support (12.66%), food service (10.13%), and healthcare suport services (6.33%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 30.38% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.